conduktor/conduktor-docs/src/pages/changelog/Console-1.30.0.md

 In a previous release, we introduced Conduktor SQL.
 It was restricted to Admins because it did not apply any permission model.

 This new update brings full RBAC support on Conduktor SQL:
-- Users & Groups can only see and query the tables for which they have an associated Topic permission in Console.
+- Users & Groups can only see and query the tables for which they have an associated Topic permission in Console
 - Data masking policies are applied (with limitations)

 You can now bring SQL to all users within your organization.